 The X800E as an excellent result on our image retention test.
 If you look very closely to our test picture, you will see a really faint remnant of the top Rtings logos but it was not enough to trigger a response from our test.
 Looking at the TV in person when the pictures were taken, it was not possible to see any retention.
 For an IPS TV, this is a very good performance, especially if you compare with the 2016 Sony X700D IPS TV.

-Like many Sony TVs, the backlight doesn't flicker by default.
-This results in smoother motion without duplications.
 It is possible to flicker the backlight with the 'Motionflow' setting.
-Increasing the 'Clearness' slider causes the backlight to flicker at 120Hz which clears up motion blur a bit but not as good as the 60Hz flicker available on the X800D.
+Increasing the 'Clearness' slider causes the backlight to flicker at 120Hz which clears up motion blur a bit, but not as good as the 60Hz flicker available on the X720E.

 This TV can only display 24p movies without judder from 24p sources (DVDs, Blu-rays).
 24p movies playing from 60p/60i sources like cable or satellite boxes do present some minor judder and the TV can't remove even with 'CineMotion' set to 'Auto'.